geekypathak21/YoutubeFetchApi/readme.md

 # YoutubeFetchApi
 An API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.

-API will continuously in background call (async) with interval of two min for fetching the latest videos for a predefined search query and will store the data of videos in a database with proper indexes.
+API will continuously in background call (async) with interval of 10 min for fetching the latest videos for a predefined search query and will store the data of videos in a database with proper indexes.
 ## Screenshots

 For visualization through a dashboard one may directly run the app locally and the get the UI provided through django-rest-framework.